 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This helps ensure that the work is done properly using current installation best practices.
-There are five distinct types of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-To earn licensure, a contractor must take a highly comprehensive educational series, gain four years of field experience, and pass written exams.
+Make sure you hire a licensed solar installer.
+This help guarantee that the work is done correctly using the most up-to-date installation methods.
+There are five different classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+To earn licensure, a contractor must take a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

-High-quality solar installations should have robust workmanship and performance warranties.
-The workmanship warranty covers any installation issues like poor alignment, poor wiring, or cracks in the panels.
+High-quality solar installations should come with robust workmanship and performance guarantees.
+The workmanship guarantee covers any installation issues like poor alignment, poor wiring, or cracks in the panels.
 The output guarantee ensures an energy generation baseline.
-Strong guarantees reflect a solar provider's faith in its installations.
+Strong guarantees reflect a solar provider's confidence in its installations.

 Incentive Amount: